lilisha100/docs-as-code-demo/docs/articles/csharp_coding_standards.md

 	2. `if (a == b)`

 ### Cross-platform coding
 Our code should supports multiple operating systems.
 Don't assume we only run (and develop) on Windows.
-Code should be sensitvie to the differences between OS's.
+Code should be sensitive to the differences between OS's.
 Here are some specifics to consider.

 * **DO** use `Enviroment.NewLine` instead of hard-coding the line break instead of `\r\n`, as Windows uses `\r\n` and OSX/Linux uses `\n`.